Signing out of account, Standby...

 Make a Living Saving Lives

 Sure, it’s great to have a business with an impressive bottom line, but that’s not the only reason we exist.
-British Swim School owners are passionate about combatting child drowning and love the fact that their business truly makes a difference!
+The company was revolutionary in developing a water survival program that enables young children to first survive a water incident and then develop the life-long skill of swimming.
+British Swim School owners are passionate about combating child drowning and love the fact that their business truly makes a difference!

 Not Just A Service, A Life Skill